 The SLUMP TEST FOR SCIATICA is likely to be strongly positive.
 When s/he raises your leg there will either be pain in your naughty leg, or a very tight feeling compared to the other leg.
 The so-called "Braggard's Test" will be negative.

-The Slump test will now be very strongly positive, and the test of Braggard will probably be positive: Pulling your toes towards your head will provoke pain in the naughty leg.
+The Slump test will now be very strongly positive, and that of Braggard will probably be too; pulling your toes towards your head will provoke pain in the naughty leg.

 But, in my 5-point grading system, there are still no reflex changes, nor signs of weakness.

 By now, your leg may start to be more painful that your back.
-That's an ominous sign.
-SCIATIC OR FEMORAL NERVE tingling and pain ...
+That is an ominous sign.
+FEMORAL NERVE means tingling and pain in the front part of your thigh.

 As the bulge of the disc increases, so does the effect on the nerve.
 It could be the sciatic nerve, from the very bottom of your lumbar spine, which would cause tingling, numbness pain in the buttock, and the back or side of your leg and the side, under or top of your foot.